UniversalAlgebra/ALH-2018/assets/abstracts/Davey.md

+**Title.** A Tale of Three Papers: a beautiful theorem, four open problems, a surprising connection.
-**Title.** My joint work with Bill, JB and Ralph: beautiful theorems, open problems and surprising connections
+(My joint work with Bill, JB and Ralph.)

 **Speaker.** Brian Davey